CtrlK

 Actionability

-The code examples are fairly detailed and structured, but they are not truly executable—they depend on undefined clients (iga_client, risk_catalog, app_connectors) and hypothetical API responses.
-They serve more as architectural templates/pseudocode than copy-paste ready implementations.
-The scenario section provides a good step-by-step approach but remains at a planning level.
+The code examples are fairly detailed and structured, but they are not truly executable — they depend on undefined clients (iga_client, risk_catalog, app_connectors) and hypothetical API responses.
+The Workday connector is the most concrete but still requires significant adaptation.
+The scenario section provides a good step-by-step approach but remains at a planning level rather than copy-paste ready.

 2 / 3